People always ask me, “Brandon, how do you reduce employee turnover?”

 Well, you have to start by hiring the right people.
 Once those key workers are on your team, then you think about how to retain them and reduce employee turnover rate.

 The truth is that the right ones won’t leave.
-And if you have the right people in the right jobs, then you’ll start to notice that your turnover rate will drop significantly.
+And if you have the right people in the right jobs, you’ll start to notice that your turnover rate drops significantly.

 First off, you want to paint a clear picture of where your business is going.
-This should also include how your team will win alongside you if the goal of the company is met.
+This should also include how your team will win alongside you if you meet the company’s goal.